 – Kirkus Reviews

 Life with children is filled with precious, precocious moments.
 In this anthology compiled by author Yvonne Lehman, Greg's short story It Was Worth It paints a touching and inspiring father-son moment.
 Works from 44 other authors tell of adults teaching children, children teaching adults and - best of all - the awareness that God does indeed know and care.
 He's waiting with open arms, ready to show us the beauty in life, often through a child.

 In June of 1974, twelve-year-old Ran is sent by his parents to spend the summer with his aunt and uncle against his wishes.
 But the next two months will define much of his life that follows and forever alter the lives of those around him.
 A winner in the 2023 International Firebird Book Awards, The Sea Turtle is a heart-warming story set in Pawleys Island, South Carolina.

 "A lively coming-of-age story that's sure to resonate with anyone who looks back fondly on their childhood summers."

 The short story Letters from Damascus is a fictional account of the Apostle Paul's time in Damascus following his encounter with Jesus.
 Told in the form of letters to and from Paul, the story brings a plausible human touch to the most famous conversion of all time.
-Originally published in the anthology Birds of Passage, Letters from Damascus is now available as a stand-alone work in paperback format.
+Originally published in the anthology Birds of Passage, Letters from Damascus is now available as a stand-alone work in paperback and Kindle formats.

 Copyright © Greg M. Dodd.
 All rights reserved.